nielsberglund/nielsblogsource/content/posts/2019-12-23-how-to-deploy-sql-server-2019-big-data-cluster-using-azure-data-studio.md

 **Figure 10:** *Deploy Notebook*

 We see in *Figure 10* the notebook that has been scripted for us based on the settings we defined in the steps above.
-Since we said we wanted to deploy to a new Azure Kubernetes Service Cluster the Notebook creates a new AKS cluster for us together with deploying the BDC.
+Since we said we wanted to deploy to a new Azure Kubernetes Service Cluster, the Notebook creates a new AKS cluster for us together with deploying the BDC.

 When you scroll through the notebook, you see the various stages of the deployment and what it does in each stage: